Injury Prevention and Control

 • Motor vehicles (a leading cause of U.S. injury deaths)

-• Pedestrian, bicyclist, micromobility injury (critical issue in mode shift to walking, biking, micromobility)
+• Pedestrian, bicyclist, micromobility injury (critical issue in mode shift to walking, biking, personal transportation)

 • Firearms (a leading cause of U.S. injury deaths, including homicide, suicide, and unintentional)